 2. Pre-aggregated - The SQL query produces pre-aggregated counts of occurrences of values.
-The big benefit of this case is that you can work with very large number of underlying values (millions or more) - e.g. imagine doing an age distribution of all Facebook users, where there is a very large number of the individual user values, but the magnitude of the age distribution is low (e.g. whole years of age being 0-116, i.e. max 116 unique values that would occur in the distribution).
+The big benefit of this case is that you can work with a very large number of underlying values (millions or more) - e.g. imagine doing an age distribution of all Facebook users, where there is a very large number of the individual user values, but the magnitude of the age distribution is low (e.g. whole years of age being 0-116, i.e. max 116 unique values that would occur in the distribution).

-And 2 modes the Histogram chart defines the Bins / ranges
+And 2 modes the Histogram chart defines the bins / ranges

-1. Number of bins - the bins are automatically determined as ranges in the values, based on desired number of bins.
+1. Number of bins - the bins are automatically determined as ranges in the values, based on the desired number of bins.
 Needs a single numeric column with the values.

-2. Bin width - the bins are automatically determined as ranges in the values, based on desired width of a bin.
+2. Bin width - the bins are automatically determined as ranges in the values, based on the desired width of a bin.
 Needs a single numeric column with the values.

 For the pre-aggregated mode, the histogram needs 2 columns in the results, one (any displayable data type) that defines the bin names and the second (numerical) that contains the values.